If you’re just starting out in the world of digital marketing, how to use and advertise on Google Ads may seem a bit intimidating.

 In most cases, this is a page with more specific content than a homepage.

 9. Write Your Ad Content

 Keep your keywords and landing page information at hand as you craft your ad content.
 Don’t forget about your campaign goals, either.
-Solid keywords can help make the writing of your ad content easier.
+Solid keywords can help make the writing of your ad content easier and grammar checker tools will help you avoid mistakes.
 In general, successful ads are concise, free of grammatical or spelling errors, and somewhat urgent.

 The best ads will have some sort of call for action in them.
 A call to action (CTA) can be as simple as a “learn more!” or “shop sale items today.”
 Such phrases can compel a click easily.

 Make sure that your Google Ads account is linked to Google Analytics, a free tool that enables you to track your advertising performance through valuable metrics.

 These metrics can help you hone your campaign further to generate the results you need.
 They may help you modify your keyword selection or give you insight into the type of ad content you need to write.
 Metrics can also help you make the right financial decisions within the scope of your marketing budget.